 American Cruise Lines have 4 riverboats exploring the Columbia and Snake Rivers this year, cruising between Hayden Island in Portland, OR and Clarkston, WA.
 In addition, American Cruise Lines plans to add a 5th riverboat to the Pacific Northwest region in 2023.

-Columbia and Snake River Cruises for 2022
+Columbia and Snake River Cruises

 While most Columbia and Snake river cruises are 7-nights/8-days, this year American Cruise Lines offers 3 different itineraries on the Columbia & Snake: